nats-io/nats-architecture-and-design/adr/ADR-49.md

 | 5        | 2025-08-28 | More client implementation details                   |            |                    |
 | 6        | 2025-09-18 | Remove value-only methods from client implementation |            |                    |

-## Deprecated

-This feature was targeted for 2.12 but the outcome was to increase inconsistency in the msg get API while at the same time being a potentially premature optimisation.

 ## Context and Motivation

 We wish to provide a distributed counter that will function in Clusters, Super Clusters, through Sources and any other way that data might reach a Stream.